korni92/FIS-Writer-A6-A8-Q7/README.md

 - **Byte 0** = Protocol Header
 - **Bytes 1–7** = Payload
-Only Open Request, Heartbeat / Keep-Alive and Ping-Pong doesn't have this specific Byte 0 Protocol Header In the further documentation the Byte 0 is not added to the paiload for easier writing.
+Only Open Request, Heartbeat / Keep-Alive and Ping-Pong doesn't have this specific Byte 0 Protocol Header In the further documentation the Byte 0 is not added to the paiload for easier writing/reading.

 Byte 0 of the protocol consists of two parts:
 * **High Nibble (4 bits):** Packet Type